stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 19 (P3L6) - Connectors.md

 ### Pipe and Filter Quiz

-_For the pipe and filter architectural style, which is the component and which is the connector?_
+_For the pipe and filter architectural style, which is the component and which is the connector_?

 The _pipe_ is the _connector_ and the _filter_ is the _component_.

 ### Services Quiz

-_Provide service types for the following example services (shown in lecture)._
+_Provide service types for the following example services (shown in lecture)_.

 1. Data buffering: f
 2. Acknowledgement: o